 Spanish 1 will take a task-based approach, with a different hands-on topic each week.
 Sample topics include pets, games, family, favorite books, etc. Focus will be on language that is used in everyday situations, as well as learning to make meaning out of what is read or heard.
 Our fun and engaging activities include authentic Spanish resources such as videos, songs, and stories.

 During live class sessions, students will be expected to be on camera and actively participate in the class.
-Please note that some weeks’ tasks will require students to bring certain materials to class (simple cooking ingredients, for instance).
-Advanced notice will always be given for what they will be asked to bring.
+Please note that some weeks’ tasks will require students to bring certain materials to class (simple cooking ingredients, for example).
+We will always provide advance notice regarding what they will need to bring.
 Outside of class, they will complete weekly projects and/or tasks related to the week’s topic.
-They will also complete a weekly speaking assignment.
+Students will also complete a weekly speaking assignment.

-Students are expected to spend time doing things in Spanish at least five days each week, and they report their efforts on a weekly timesheet.
+Each student is expected to spend time doing things in Spanish at least five days each week, and they report their efforts on a weekly timesheet.
 The weekly timesheet, weekly projects, and weekly speaking assignments will make up the bulk of their grade for the class.

-Who should apply?
+Who should enroll?

-This course is intended for students in grades 6-12 who have little or no previous experience with Spanish.
+This course is intended for students in grades 8-12 who have little or no previous experience with Spanish.
 Parents of prospective students can contact the teacher with questions about class placement.

 - High speed, broadband Internet

-- headset and microphone (for live sessions)
+- Headset and microphone (for live sessions)

 - Streaming video capabilities to watch recorded lectures